MikeRatcliffe/Recipes/recipes/marinade-—-italian-herb-chicken.md

 ## steps

 1. Whisk ingredients together in a bowl.
-2. Pour over 500g of chicken in a bowl or in a ziploc bag.
+2. Pour over  500 g of chicken in a bowl or in a ziploc bag.
 3. Refrigerate and let marinate at least 3 hours before cooking.
 4. Grill, pan-fry, air-fry, or bake!